On BBW parabolics for simple classical Lie superalgebras: Construction of

-Let $\mathfrak{g}$ be a classical simple Lie superalgebra with a fixed Cartan subalgebra $\mathfrak{h}$ and root system $\Phi = \Phi(\mathfrak{g}, \mathfrak{h})$.
 In what follows we use the terminology and setting of \cite{GY}.
 A \emph{parabolic subalgebra} of $\mathfrak{g}$ is a subalgebra that contains a Borel subalgebra of $\mathfrak{g}$.
-In particular, every parabolic subalgebra contains $\mathfrak{h}$.
-Alternatively, we can define a parabolic subalgebra containing $\mathfrak{h}$ as one corresponding to a parabolic set of roots, as described below.
+We will consider only parabolic subalgebras that contain $\mathfrak{h}$.
+Every such parabolic subalgebra corresponds to a parabolic set of roots, as explained below.

-Assume first that $\Phi$ is symmetric, i.e. $\Phi= - \Phi$.
+Assume first that $\Phi$ is symmetric, i.e., $\Phi= - \Phi$.
 This is true for all classical Lie superalgebras $\mathfrak g$ except for those of type $P$.
 We call a proper subset $S$ of $\Phi$ a \emph{parabolic set in $\Phi$} if

 In the case when $\Phi \neq - \Phi$, we call $S \subsetneq \Phi$ a \emph{parabolic subset} if $S = \widetilde{S} \cap \Phi$ for some parabolic subset $\widetilde{S}$ of $\Phi \cup (- \Phi )$.